-The main form of disqualification of an expert witness is dismissal due to conflict of interest.
+The main form of disqualification used for an expert witness is conflict of interest.

 Examples of Conflict of Interest